ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 I've introduced quite a few approaches to handling model comparisons using ratios.
 Some have decades of statistical tradition backing them, others not so much.
 Hopefully you've come away with a better appreciation of the (log) odds.

 One caveat to keep in mind is that these methods are only valid for ratios of the form,

 $$r=\dfrac{\#\text{hits}}{N}$$

 Simple metrics like accuracy, precision, recall, etc. probably satisfy this definition, but more complex metrics (e.g., F1, MCC, BA, etc.) likely do not.
 Some of these can act like ratio, being bounded between $[0, 1]$, but their sampling distributions can be much more complicated.
-For example, both [Goutte & Gaussier (2005)](https://link.springer.com/chapter/10.1007/978-3-540-31865-1_25) {{< cite "goutteProbabilisticInterpretationPrecision2005" >}} and [Takahashi et al. (2022) Confidence interval for micro-averaged F1 and macro-averaged F1 scores](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8936911/) {{< cite "takahashiConfidenceIntervalMicroaveraged2022" >}} dedicate papers to finding exact distributions for the F1-score.
+For example, both [Goutte & Gaussier (2005)](https://link.springer.com/chapter/10.1007/978-3-540-31865-1_25) {{< cite "goutteProbabilisticInterpretationPrecision2005" >}} and [Takahashi et al. (2022)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8936911/) {{< cite "takahashiConfidenceIntervalMicroaveraged2022" >}} dedicate papers to finding exact distributions for the F1-score.
 Handling such cases generally, probably involves running [permutation tests](https://en.wikipedia.org/wiki/Permutation_test) or [bootstrapping](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)).

 ## References